HugoBde/hugobde.dev/blog_source/powering_contact_form_with_go_and_docker.md

     log.Fatal(http.ListenAndServe(":"+port_num, nil))
 }
 ```
-You can compile the code to make sure everything is fine, although it doesn't do much yet.
+You can run your code with `go run` to make sure that it compiles properly and that it is completely useless.

 ### Sending an email
-This article will focus on sending an email using **Gmail**.
-Google requires app have an **"application password"** to connect to our email account.
+In this article I'll focus on sending an email using **Gmail**.
+Google requires untrusted apps to have an **"application password"** to get access to our email account.
 A guide on how to obtain an application password for your own app can be found [here](https://support.google.com/accounts/answer/185833?hl=en).

-Once you have acquired your *oh-so-precious* application password, time to a few variables to our `.env` file:
+Once you have acquired your *oh-so-precious* application password, it's time to add a few variables to our `.env` file:
 ```ini
 AUTH_USERNAME=<your Gmail address associated with the app password>
 APPLICATION_PASSWORD=<your app password>